SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/spynnaker/SPyNNakerLimitations.md

 1. IZKCondExp: Conductance based Izhikevich with 1 excitatory and 1 inhibitory exponentially decaying synaptic input per neuron

 Note that there are also further restrictions on what plasticity types are supported when used with the above models.

+All of our neural models have a limitation of 255 neurons per core.
+Depending on which SpiNNaker board you are using, this will limit the number of neurons that can be supported in any simulation.

 # External Input